9 foods that fight hot flashes in men and what to avoid

 Key takeaways

-- Hot flashes are influenced by brain thermoregulation pathways and whole-body metabolic stress, which is why consistent daily habits (sleep, alcohol/caffeine limits, and an anti-inflammatory eating pattern) tend to outperform quick fixes.[2]
+• In men, abrupt sex-hormone changes, poor sleep, and cardiometabolic stress can lower tolerance for vasomotor symptoms, which is why consistent daily habits (sleep, alcohol/caffeine limits, and an anti-inflammatory eating pattern) tend to outperform quick fixes.[1][6]

 Why men get hot flashes